NeuroLang/neurolang_gallery/README.md

 # The gallery

 The application is a jupyterhub server, which allows admins to create docker images (**Environments**) containing all the required environment to run the code in a specified repository.
 See the doc for repo2docker for details on what these images look like.
-Once an **Environment** has been created by an admin of the application, any user with an account on the jupyterhub application can start a docker container running it's personal jupyter-notebook instance setup to execute the notebooks in the repository.
+Once an **Environment** has been created by an admin of the application, any user with an account on the jupyterhub application can start a docker container running its personal jupyter-notebook instance setup to execute the notebooks in the repository.

 The **neurolang_gallery** application is setup to serve a single-page gallery by default.
 This is configured in the jupyterhub config in [`tljh_repo2docker/__init__.py`](tljh_repo2docker/__init__.py).
 This gallery page is served by the **GalleryHandler** in [`gallery.py`. ](tljh_repo2docker/gallery.py) The examples to display on the page are listed in the [`gallery.yaml`](tljh_repo2docker/gallery.yaml) page.
 Each example has a title, description, and the name of a docker image (which must be one of the **Environments** generated on the server by an admin).

 When the user clicks on one of the examples in the gallery, the **GalleryHandler** will create a new jupyter-hub user and start a server for this user using the docker image that is specified for the example in the `gallery.yaml` file.
-The page is then redirected to the url of this running server, with the auth token to identify the temporary jupyter-hub user who's server is running.
+The page is then redirected to the url of this running server, with the auth token to identify the temporary jupyter-hub user whose server is running.

 ## DockerSpawner configuration